 It’s not uncommon for babies to be diagnosed with both plagiocephaly and torticollis.
 The relationship between plagiocephaly and torticollis is slightly unusual as causality can go in either direction.
 In other words, sometimes plagiocephaly can cause torticollis and sometimes it’s the other way round.
 Keep reading for a more in-depth explanation of the relationship between plagiocephaly and torticollis!

-For those uncertain about or unfamiliar with plagiocephaly and its treatment options, you have come to the right place.
+For those uncertain about or unfamiliar with plagiocephaly and its treatment options, you’ve come to the right place.
 Plagiocephaly is a condition that a significant number of babies develop in the early months of life.
-It is characterised by an asymmetric head shape deformity but thankfully, many cases are mild with the ability to self-correct.
+It’s characterised by an asymmetric head shape deformity but thankfully, many cases are mild with the ability to self-correct.
 Unfortunately, more severe cases will not have time to improve without help and require helmet treatment to bring the head shape back towards normality.
 If you think that your baby has the condition, you might be wondering who can treat plagiocephaly?
 Read on for a further understanding surrounding this topic.

 Plagiocephaly and craniosynostosis are both conditions affecting the shape of the skull and without knowledge, the symptoms can be confused with one another.
 While plagiocephaly is relatively benign, with severe cases affecting approximately one in 25 infants, craniosynostosis is rarer, affecting one in 3,300. (more…)

 Join Our Mission to Raise Awareness about Plagiocephaly Treatment

 In a recent post, we attempted to answer the question of why plagiocephaly helmets are not available on the NHS.
 Having explored the research published to date together with some of the many examples in the press, we were still unable to see a logical reason why parents do not have access to plagiocephaly treatment on the NHS. (more…)